Working Girl: Plot

 Tess McGill is a working-class woman from Staten Island who dreams of climbing the corporate ladder to an executive position.
-Despite her holding a business degree earned through evening classes, her boss and male co-workers at the stockbroker firm in lower Manhattan where she works as a secretary treat her like a bimbo, even though they benefit from her intelligence and business instincts.
-After reaching her limit with her boss's humiliations, Tess dramatically quits.
+Having earned a business degree via night school, she works as a secretary at a stockbroker firm in lower Manhattan.
+There, Tess's boss and male co-workers treat her like a bimbo, despite benefiting from her intelligence and business instincts.
+After one humiliation too many from her scornful boss (he fixes her up with a rival executive, who only wants to do cocaine and have sex), Tess retaliates by posting on a VDT what she thinks of him and of what he's done.
+This greatly amuses Tess's colleagues, but also gets her fired.

-Tess then lands a job as an administrative assistant to Katharine Parker, an associate partner at mergers and acquisitions firm Petty Marsh.
-At first, Katharine seems supportive of Tess, encouraging her to share ideas, but eventually tells Tess her proposed purchase of a radio network by Trask Industries would not work out.
+Shortly thereafter, Tess lands another job, this time as an administrative assistant to Katharine Parker, an associate partner at the mergers-and-acquisitions firm Petty Marsh.
+At first, Katharine seems supportive of Tess, encouraging her to share ideas.
+Eventually, however, she insists that Tess's proposed purchase of a radio network by Trask Industries would not work out.

 When Katharine breaks her leg skiing, she asks Tess to house-sit.
-While there, Tess discovers meeting notes that reveal Katharine plans to pass off the Trask Industries idea as her own.
-She later returns home to find her live-in boyfriend having sex with another woman.
-He later attempts to reconcile and proposes marriage, but she responds ambivalently, and they end things.
-With her boss away, Tess decides to use Katharine's connections and clothes to move ahead with her proposal for Trask.
-With the help of her friend Cyn, Tess cuts her hair and borrows Katherine's stylish clothing to look more professional.
+While there, Tess discovers meeting notes which reveal Katharine's intention to pass off the Trask Industries idea as her own.
+Returning home, Tess finds her live-in boyfriend having sex with another woman.
+Tess dumps him.
+With Katharine still in the hospital, Tess uses her boss's connections to ramrod the Trask proposal.
+With help from her friend Cyn, Tess gives herself a makeover, borrowing from Katharine's stylish wardrobe to look more professional.

-Tess schedules a meeting with Jack Trainer, a mergers and acquisitions associate from another company.
-The night before, she attends on Katharine's behalf a dinner hosted by Trainer's firm, in an attempt to get to know him prior to their meeting.
-Trainer is attracted to and approaches Tess at the bar but does not reveal his name, even after she inquires whether he knows a Jack Trainer.
-Tess eventually leaves, and he follows, taking her back to his apartment after she passes out in a cab from a combination of Valium and alcohol.
+Tess schedules a meeting with Jack Trainer, a mergers-and-acquisitions associate from another company.
+The night before the meeting, she attends (on Katharine's behalf) a dinner hosted by Trainer's firm.
+Trainer is attracted to Tess, and approaches her at the bar.
+Yet Jack does not reveal his name, even after she asks directly whether he knows the man she's slated to meet with (himself).
+Trainer brings Tess to his apartment, after she passes out in a cab from a combination of Valium and alcohol.